SEIR-7-06/react-intro/README.md

 ### Components

 This App function is a **React component**.
 Here in our `App.js` file we are defining our React component just as we would define a function.
-Just like any other function in JavaScript we can pass parameters in the parentheses `()` and our function has a return statement.
+Just like any other function in JavaScript we can pass parameters in the parentheses `function App()` and our function has a return statement.
+Notice that after the return statement we include another set of parenthese.
+This let's us place our return value on a new line.
+Fancy.

 <br>